CircuitSetup/Remote/README.md

 If checked, briefly pressing O.O prepares a BTTFN-wide Time Travel, which is then triggered when pushing the throttle stick upward.

 If unchecked, O.O is part of Music Player control and jumps to the previous song.

-##### &#9654; Brightness level

-This selects brightness level for the LED display.
-This can also be done through buttons "O.O" and "RESET", as well as the TCD (74xx).

-#### Hardware configuration settings

-##### Volume level (0-19)

-Enter a value between 0 (mute) or 19 (very loud) here.
-This is your starting point; you can change the volume using Buttons "O.O" and "RESET", and via TCD (73xx) and that new volume will also be saved (and appear in this field when the page is reloaded in your browser).

-#### Network settings

-##### &#9654; Hostname

-The device's hostname in the WiFi network.
-Defaults to 'dtmremote'.
-This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
-The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://dtmremote.local)

-If you have several Remotes in your local network, please give them unique hostnames.
-Needless to say, only one Remote can be used with a TCD at a time.

-##### &#9654; AP Mode: Network name appendix

-By default, if the Remote creates a WiFi network of its own ("AP-mode"), this network is named "REM-AP".
-In case you have multiple Remotes in your vicinity, you can have a string appended to create a unique network name.
-If you, for instance, enter "-ABC" here, the WiFi network name will be "REM-AP-ABC".
-Characters A-Z, a-z, 0-9 and - are allowed.

-##### &#9654; AP Mode: WiFi password

-By default, and if this field is empty, the Remote's own WiFi network ("AP-mode") will be unprotected.
-If you want to protect your access point, enter your password here.
-It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your Remote,
-- power-down the device,
-- hold the Calibration button,
-- power-up the device (while still holding the Calibration button)
-- wait until the display shows a counter-clockwise circle animation,
-- press Button "O.O" twice within 10 seconds,
-- wait until the display shows "RST",
-- then release the Calibration button.

-This procedure temporarily (until a reboot) clears the WiFi password, allowing unprotected access to the Config Portal.
-(Note that this procedure also deletes static IP addres data; the device will return to using DHCP after a reboot.)

-##### &#9654; WiFi connection attempts

-Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
-See [here](#short-summary-of-first-steps)

-##### &#9654; WiFi connection timeout

-Number of seconds before a timeout occurs when connecting to a WiFi network.
-When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
-See [here](#short-summary-of-first-steps)

-#### Settings for prop communication/synchronization

-##### &#9654; IP address or hostname of TCD

-In order to connect your Remote to a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.

-If you connect your Remote to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.

-#### Audio-visual options

 ##### &#9654; Movie-mode acceleration